artonge/FLAP/system/docs/backup.md

 ---

 FLAP support [borg](https://www.borgbackup.org/) and [restic](https://restic.readthedocs.io) to backup the `FLAP_DATA` directory.

+-   Borg is more suited to backup servers with low ressources like RPi or Odroids.
+-   Restic is ressources intensive, but can backup to a lot of backends like S3 buckets

 Backups are incrementally made, with a backup retention of:

 -   7 daily
 -   5 weekly
 -   12 monthly

-FLAP supports borg and restic to cover most use cases.

--   Borg is more suited to backup servers with low ressources like RPi or Odroids.
--   Restic is ressources intensive, but can backup to a lot of backends like S3 buckets

 ### Backup hooks